-Top Tips to Manage Performance
+How to Manage Performance Remotely

-Top Tips to Manage Performance
+How to Manage Performance Remotely

 One of the most recurring challenges for managers is how to manage performance, in particular, under-performance or poor performance, whilst still trying to maintain productivity and engagement, both from the team member concerned and their colleagues.
 Having the difficult conversations and delivering constructive feedback are often not relished by many managers, but these are key skills to maintain overall performance and morale.
 Issues of under-performance, poor performance, or conflict between team members, tend to deteriorate when left to ‘fester’ and can end up escalating, even in to legal cases.

 Years ago, a manager would simply ‘manage’ their team, watching when they clocked in and out of work, and how much work they produced during the day, often in terms of physical outputs or volumes of paperwork.
-Nowadays, in the complex work environment, with an increase in remote working, flexible working, virtual or global teams, and matrix management, it is not always easy for a line manager to have regular 1:1s with their direct reports.
+Nowadays, in the complex work environment, with an increase in remote working, flexible working, hybrid working, virtual or global teams, and matrix management, it is not always easy for a line manager to have regular 1:1s with their direct reports.
 However, it is important that they do, preferably meeting face to face where possible, or utilizing video conference as opposed to telephone calls, in order to be able to see ‘the whites of the eyes’ of team members to be able to understand and gauge how they are really feeling.

-Once a lack of engagement, under-performance, or poor performance has been identified in 1:1s, or by receiving feedback from peers or colleagues, it is important to address it swiftly by actively listening and asking relevant open questions, whilst maintaining the balance of caring about the employee’s well-being, but not prying in to their personal circumstances.
+Once a lack of engagement, under-performance, or poor performance has been identified in 1:1s, or by receiving feedback from peers or colleagues, it is important to address it swiftly by actively listening and asking relevant open questions, whilst maintaining the balance of caring about the employee’s well-being, but not prying into their personal circumstances.
 It helps to examine what motivates and annoys team members, which can be a challenge for a manager who is new to the role or team, or even to Management.

 If the organization has a clearly communicated vision, mission statement and strategy, team members should be aware of these and how their own key objectives, projects, and work tasks align with them, in order to ensure they feel motivated and understand how their role contributes to the company’s success.
-A Competency and Behavioural Framework is also key to underpinning all selection, onboarding, training, performance management and retention.
+A Competency and Behavioural Framework is also key to underpinning all selection, onboarding, training, performance management, and retention.

 According to Gallup, when managers don't hold employees accountable for performance, about seven in 10 employees (69%) are actively disengaged, with only 3% being fully engaged.
 Performance can be managed effectively if the Line Manager regularly carries out the following activities: